jakob-e/unitconversion/README.md

 **Convert Anything** (almost)

-At the moment the following units are supported (to the best extend possible – please comment):
+At the moment the following units are supported (please comment if something is wrong/missing):

 ````SCSS
 px, pt, pc, in, mm, cm, em, rem, ex, ch, vw, vh, vmin, vmax,